Linux

 What Is Jellyfin

 So, why not own your proper content and run your own on-demand media server?
 Jellyfin addresses just that for you.
-Organizing and delivering content for you and your friends if you like.

 Setting Up the Storage